-The Ministry of Gender Equality and Child Welfare's updated National Gender Policy makes reference to special measures for women with disabilities under the sections on health, education, poverty and rural development and the girl child.179
+The Ministry of Gender Equality and Child Welfare's updated National Gender Policy makes reference to special measures for women with disabilities under the sections on health, education, poverty and rural development and the girl child.177

-The Government continues to address healthcare in all areas, particularly the need to reduce the rising level of maternal mortality and the prevalence of HIV infection of people in their thirties.
+The Government must continue to address healthcare in all areas, particularly the need to reduce the rising level of maternal mortality and the prevalence of HIV infection of people in their thirties.
 Service provision across the country must be scaled up with a particular focus on regions where access to healthcare is low and mortality is high.
-The Government continues to encourage people to get tested for HIV infection and continues to expand the roll-out of anti-retroviral therapy.
-The distribution of condoms is below projected targets and more effort be made to increase access to condoms throughout the country.
-181
+The Government must continue to encourage people to get tested for HIV infection and continue to expand the roll-out of anti-retroviral therapy.
+The distribution of condoms is below projected targets and more effort must be made to increase access to condoms throughout the country.
+179

 Prevalence data for HIV infection is currently based on infection rates in pregnant mothers.
 This can give a skewed representation of incidence.
 The Government is considering collecting data from additional sources such as through national testing centres.
-182
+180